HabitatFramework/UserGuide/interface/interface.rst

 Allows users to update the attributes for multiple selected database records simultaneously.

 ..
 Note:: This feature is only available to configured users who have been given bulk update permissions.
-For details on configuring users, see section 3.2.
+For details on configuring users see :ref:`lookup_tables`.

 .. _figUIBU: